0xPolygonMiden/miden-base/docs/architecture/note.md

 - **Public mode:** The `Note` data is stored in the [note database](https://0xpolygonmiden.github.io/miden-base/architecture/state.html#notes-database), making it fully visible on-chain.
 - **Private mode:** Only the `Note`’s hash is stored publicly.
 The `Note`’s actual data remains off-chain, enhancing privacy.

-#### Ephemeral note

-If a `Note` is produced and consumed within the same batch or block then the processor of this `Note` may decide to make it an ephemeral `Note`.
-Such a `Note` is never formally recorded by the network but is "erased" as part of the proving process.
-This is safe to do since the proving system knows this `Note` was produced and was consumed.
-In a way this is similar to aggregating multiple account updates into a single one.

-This reduces the load and storage requirements of the network and can occur at both the batch and block production level.

-As an example Ephemeral `Note`s could be used to allow for sub-second transactions on an order-book exchange.

-> **Info**
-> - Ephemeral `Note`s leak their ID to the operator that erases them. e.g. If a note is private the contents still remain private but the fact that transaction `X` consumed note `Y` becomes public (which does not happen with regular private notes).

 ### Note validation

 Once created, a `Note` must be validated by a Miden operator.
 Validation involves checking the transaction proof that produced the `Note` to ensure it meets all protocol requirements.